Night at the Museum: Plot

-In New York City, Larry Daley is a divorced aspiring inventor bouncing between jobs and apartments.
-His ex-wife Erica is sympathetic to his situation, but considers him a bad example to their ten-year-old son Nick, an elementary schooler who considers quitting ice hockey and plans to become a bond trader like Erica's fiancé Don when he grows up.
-This makes Larry worry that Nick admires Don instead of him, especially after Nick decides to invite Don to Career Day at his school.
+Aspiring New York City inventor Larry Daley bounces between jobs and apartments.
+Although sympathetic, his ex-wife Erica believes he is a bad example to their ten-year-old Nick, who considers quitting ice hockey and plans to work in the finance sector like Erica's fiancé Don.
+Larry fears Nick admires Don over him, especially as Don gets invited to his school's Career Day.

-Cecil Fredericks, an elderly night security guard about to retire from the Museum of Natural History, hires Larry despite his unpromising resume.
-The museum, which is rapidly losing money, plans to replace Cecil and his colleagues, Reginald and Gus, with one guard.
-Before his first night on the job, Cecil gives Larry an instruction manual on his job duties and warns him to "not let anything in... or out."
+Larry interviews at the Museum of Natural History with the almost retired night security guard Cecil Fredericks.
+As the museum is hemorraging money, Cecil and his colleagues Reginald and Gus are being replaced with one guard, so Larry gets hired despite his resume.
+Cecil gives him a manual, warning him he "not let anything in... or out."

+On his first night, Larry falls asleep.
+Waking, he discovers the T-rex skeleton is missing.
+After finding the T-rex alive and being chased by him, he calls Cecil, who suggests using the manual.
+Larry tames him by throwing a bone, then names him "Rexy".

-On his first night, Larry discovers that the museum's exhibits come to life after sunset, including: "Rexy", a Tyrannosaurus skeleton that behaves like a playful dog; Dexter, a mischievous stuffed capuchin monkey who destroys Larry's manual, along with other taxidermied animals, and later takes his keys; rival miniature civilizations depicting the American Frontier, Ancient Rome, and Ancient Maya; a chewing gum-loving Easter Island Moai who calls Larry "Dum-Dum"; American Civil War soldier mannequins; and wax models of Attila the Hun and some of his men, pyromaniacal Neanderthals, and Sacagawea, who is encased in glass and cannot hear anything.
-A horse-mounted Theodore Roosevelt rescues Larry from feuding miniature leaders Jedediah and Octavius, and explains that ever since an ancient Egyptian artifact—the Golden Tablet of Pharaoh Ahkmenrah—arrived in 1952, the exhibits come to life each night, but will turn to dust if left outside the museum at sunrise.
-As Theodore helps restore order, Larry learns that Theodore is in love with Sacagawea but is too shy to speak to her.
+After sunset, all exhibits come alive, including: Dexter, a mischievous stuffed capuchin monkey who destroys the Cecil’s instructions and takes Larry's keys; rival miniature civilizations depicting the American Frontier, Ancient Rome, and Ancient Maya; a chewing gum-loving Easter Island Moai who calls Larry "Dum-Dum"; American Civil War soldier mannequins; and wax models of Attila the Hun and his men, pyromaniacal Neanderthals, and Sacagawea.
+A horse-mounted Theodore Roosevelt rescues Larry from feuding miniature leaders Jedediah and Octavius.
+He explains that ever since the 1952 arrival of Egyptian Pharaoh Ahkmenrah’s Golden Tablet, the exhibits come alive each night.
+All outside at sunrise disintegrate.
+As they restore order, Larry sees Theodore loves Sacagawea but is too shy to tell her.